anayanapalli/anayanapalli.github.io/_posts/2023-12-17-an-introverts-guide-to-posting-online.md

 ## 5. Stick Around, Don't Quit

-> "The people who get what they’re after are very often the ones who just stick around long enough.
-It’s very important not to quit prematurely." —Austin Kleon
+> The people who get what they’re after are very often the ones who just stick around long enough.
+It’s very important not to quit prematurely. —Austin Kleon

 Every career is full of ups and downs, and just like with stories, when you’re in the middle of living out your life and career, you don’t know whether you’re up or down or what’s about to happen next.
 “If you want a happy ending,” actor Orson Welles wrote, “that depends, of course, on where you stop your story.”
 Author F. Scott Fitzgerald wrote, “There are no second acts in American life,” but if you look around, you’ll notice that not only are there second acts, but there are third, fourth, and even fifth ones.